 When your child sustains a hit that is forceful enough to knock out their tooth, they may have sustained other serious injuries.
 If necessary, dial 911 to get help from emergency services.

-If your child seems otherwise okay and they have knocked out an adult tooth, we recommend that you always keep the tooth moist, preferably putting the tooth in a tooth preservation product that has been approved by the American Dental Association.
+If your child seems otherwise okay and they have knocked out an adult tooth, we recommend that you always keep the tooth moistened.
+Our team prefers you put the tooth in a tooth preservation product that has been approved by the American Dental Association.
 If you do not have access to a special solution, then place the tooth in a container of milk.
 Call us and come to our office right away.

 If your child knocks out a baby tooth, you need not keep it moist.
 However, if you can find it, please bring it in with you when your child receives care.